"Very impressive." "Thorough and has extensive knowledge of his field of expertise."

 Cameron has undertaken product safety work for many years.
 This has included both prosecuting and defending in relation to alleged breaches of sectoral legislation as well as cases under the General Product Safety Regulations 2005.
 He has advised on the utilisation of safety notices, and appeared in a number of appeal hearings, as well as in one of the few cases that has been referred to the Chartered Institute of Arbitrators for an opinion on dangerousness under regulation 15(4) of the GPSR.
 He also regularly advises companies on the adequacy of their internal systems, and defends in cases where a due diligence defence is presented.
 The cases are often complex, involve expert evidence and have huge consequences for both the public and businesses alike.
 Recent examples of his work include:

 • Prosecuting a major high street retailer for supplying unsafe child car seats.
+This included confiscation proceedings rarely sought in such cases.

 • Advising a local authority in relation to the possible recall of millions of tumble dryers presenting a potential fire risk, and an associated judicial review being pursued by Which?.